Integrate Components Using Visual Basic Application

 Pass an Empty varargin from VBA Code.
 The following example illustrates how to pass the null variant in order to pass an

 Function foo(x1 As Variant, x2 As Variant, x3 As Variant, _ x4 As Variant, x5 As Variant) As Variant Dim aClass As Object Dim v(1 To 5) As Variant Dim y As Variant On Error Goto Handle_Error v(1) = x1 v(2) = x2 v(3) = x3 v(4) = x4 v(5) = x5 aClass = CreateObject("mycomponent.myclass.1_0") 'Call aClass.foo(1,y,v) Call aClass.foo(1,y,Null) foo = y Exit Function Handle_Error: foo = Err.Description End Function

-For more information about working with variable-length arguments, see Work with Variable-Length Inputs and Outputs.
+For more information about working with variable-length arguments, see Create Macros from MATLAB Functions with Multiple Arguments.

 MWFlags of type

 MWFlags property consists of two sets of constants: array formatting flags and data conversion flags.
 Array formatting flags

 affect the transformation of arrays, whereas data conversion flags